evanmalherbe/blog/README.md

 1. Only users that have been authenticated with a valid JSON Web Token (JWT) will be permitted to modify blog posts, and they will only ever be able to modify their own posts.
 Only the single Admin user will have rights to modify any user's blog articles and to remove users from the system.

-2. User's passwords will be encrypted before they are stored in the Mongo database, so there will be no risk of them being intercepted in plain text while they are being sent to the database.

-3. "Helmet" Express middleware will be used by the Express backend to further tighten up security.
+2. "Helmet" Express middleware will be used by the Express backend to further tighten up security.
 See [https://www.npmjs.com/package/helmet](https://www.npmjs.com/package/helmet) for details.

 ## Usage